 Treatment for Sensitive Teeth Plano, TX

 Are you feeling sensitive pains in your teeth that make it difficult for you to enjoy your favorite foods?
-If so, you may be suffering from sensitive teeth.
-We have a few treatments available for sensitive teeth to help you find relief from the discomfort.
-We will cover various approaches to combating your dental sensitivity.
-But first, learn about how teeth become sensitive so that you can address the root cause and prevent tooth damage.
+If so, you have sensitive teeth because of a cavity or other oral health issue.
+We have treatments available for sensitive teeth to help you find relief from the discomfort.

 What Causes Tooth Sensitivity?

-The most common thing people do is brush their teeth too hard, and it causes their enamel, the hard protective layer on your teeth, to wear away.
-The enamel on your teeth is actually the hardest mineral in your body.
+The most common thing people do is brush their teeth too hard.
+This causes your enamel, the hard protective outer layer on your teeth, to quickly wear away.
 We call this type of damage enamel abrasion.
-If anything rubs against your teeth for too long, the enamel will begin to slowly wear away.

 Erosion is the other type of enamel damage.
-This occurs when certain acids in some foods and beverages affect your tooth enamel.
+This occurs when certain acids in some foods and beverages attacks your tooth enamel.
 Some of the foods you eat, including sodas, sticky candy, and high-sugar carbohydrates, can literally eat away at your enamel.
 The bad thing about your enamel wearing away is that it will not grow back.

 Thirdly, teeth grinding and clenching are also causes of enamel erosion that leads to sensitive teeth.
 The constant friction put on your teeth wears them down and chips away at the surface of the teeth.
 Bruxism can cause a lot of damage to your teeth, gums, and jaw.